 How can we provide for human needs while regenerating a thriving ecology?

-Hayden's Harvest offers public and private workshops, herbal consultations, botanical surveys for properties, and foraging, botany, and mycology classes for all ages.
+Hayden's Harvest offers public and private workshops, herbal consultations, botanical surveys for properties, and foraging, botany, mycology classes for all ages, and a plant and fungi stewardship mentorship.
 Contact us if you are interested in any of these services.